“The voyage of discovery is not in seeking new landscapes but in having new eyes”.

-I have felt the damage that the tumultuous modern life can cause on the self.
-I have searched for peace and simplicity, but found chaos and noise everywhere.
-I had therefore to seek the stillness in myself.
-I found this while creating art.
-There, also influenced by Eastern philosophies, I strive to bring out the spirit rather than to give the description of a object.
-My aim is to capture the sense of wonder that comes with truly seeing something for the first time and to convey the connection with the subject matter I felt at that moment.
-My hope is that when people look at my art, they too, will feel that ....without words...without explanations...
+I have searched for peace and simplicity, but found chaos and noise everywhere – damage that the tumultuous modern life can cause on the self.
+Therefore, I had to seek the stillness within myself.
+I found this while creating art and practising Tai Chi.
+Influenced by Eastern philosophies (Zen Buddhism and Taoist), I search for the essential – the quiet always present awareness in life’s chatter.
+In my art, I strive to bring out the inherent essence (the spirit) rather than give the description (for me the excessive detail of my subject matter).
+Here my aim is to capture the sense of wonder that comes with truly seeing something for the first time and to convey the connection with the subject matter that I felt in that moment.
+My hope is that when people look at my art, they too, will feel that …without words…without explanations…

 My drawings are rooted in the human figure where the emphasis is placed on the mood or impact it creates.
-I use lines and shades very sparingly, just to accentuate the contrasts between dark and light -- or yin and yang.
+Here, I also aim to show the essential energy with minimum detail.
+I use lines and shades very sparingly – just to accentuate the contrasts between dark and light or yin and yang.